animesh88/Operationalized-Regression-Testing-of-Web-Services-ORTWS-/README.md

 # Web Service Slicing
 <b> Operationalized Regression-Testing-of-Web-Services (ORTWS) </b> <br>
 <b> Parameterized Regression Testing of Web Services (PRTWS) </b>
 Use NetBeans and required libraries to import and use the project.

-Please cite or refer following research papers that used the JMeterRTWS in the experimentation section.
+Please cite or refer to the following research papers that used the
+<b>  JMeterRTWS  </b>
+in the experimentation section.

 For more detail follow https://sites.google.com/site/animeshchaturvedi07/research/awscm <br>
 <b> ORTWS </b> https://youtu.be/Thz8RZ7PZrA <br>